Basic Guitar Chords

 "G" = Third finger on the 3rd fret 1st string.
 "Em" = Third finger on the 2nd fret 4th string.

-Play the Chords.
+Playing the Chords.

 Placing your fingers.

 With your thumb in position as described above, curl your fingers around the neck.
 Use the tip of your finger to press the string.
 Again, it's almost as if you were trying to put a finger print on the string.
 Notice that we press just behind the fret and not on the metal fret itself.
 Use your thumb and fingers together sort of like a clamp.
-You shouldn't have to press very hard.
+You shouldn't have to press very hard though.
 Keep your fingers relaxed.